PPSTeam1/PPS1/README.md

 This is an Official repo of Manav Rachna pps Team Narender .

 Only Team Member can edit the repo.
-Official Name: Narender Singh group
+Official Name: Narender Singh Kapany.

 TEAM MEMBERS :
 1.Sundaram Kumar Jha